The Field – Spectator Restrictions

-If a player or coach or any other team representative (players & coaching staff) is ejected from a game for any reason other than fighting (player receives 4 penalties in one game, coaches or bench are given game misconduct) that person will be removed for the rest of the current game.
+If a Player and/or Coach or any other team representative (players & coaching staff) is ejected from a game for any reason other than fighting that person will be removed for the remainder of the current game.

 Referee calls of any kind are not grounds for protest.
 The tournament administration will stand behind calls made by game officials and will not change or override any call made on the field of play.

 A team with illegal players will forfeit all games and automatically be placed in the lowest tournament bracket seed.